Dangling Modifiers

 ✔ Having been so unlucky, she missed the plane.

-An adjective phrase is a group of words that functions as an adjective and modifies a noun or pronoun in a sentence.
+An adjective phrase consists of an adjective and its modifiers, such as intensifiers or complements, which collectively function as an adjective and modify a noun or pronoun in a sentence.
+Coordinated adjectives are two or more adjectives which modify the same noun or pronoun and are connected together using a coordinating conjunction.
 Let's see how they form dangling modifiers:

-As you can see 'young and stupid' is an adjective phrase, but it is no clear who it is referring to.
+As you can see, 'young and stupid' is an example of coordinated adjectives, but it is no clear who it is referring to.

 ✔ Young and stupid, I spent the money.